Course Reserves Help

 Documents may be viewed from any workstation in the Library, or from any Internet capable machine anywhere in the world.
 Access to Reserve's material, however, is restricted to the current ISU community.
-Patrons must enter their University ID and Library password (Set your Library password) to access Reserve materials.
+Patrons must enter their Net-ID and passwrod ( the Net-ID is your Iowa State e-mail address without "@iastate.edu") to access Reserve materials.
 Adobe Acrobat Reader software must be installed on the PC to view and print documents.

 I try to link to my course list of documents, but I get a message stating I have accessed it incorrectly.
 What do I do?

 Due to password protection, to access course lists or materials you must go through Reserve by way of Courses A-Z, Reserve home page, Courses A-Z by course, or Courses A-Z by instructor.
 Access to a course list or document by using the direct URL is not possible.

 How do I, as an instructor, submit Reserve materials?

 The instructor submission information is explained in Instructor forms & information.
 This includes online forms, printable forms and instructor information for requesting material be placed on reserve.

 Am I responsible, as an instructor, for obtaining copyright permission and who pays the royalty fees?

 When using the Parks Library Reserve system, the Library will seek copyright permissions and pay reasonable fees.
 Should the fees for an article for one semester's use reach $100, we will contact the instructor to make them aware of the high permission fee.
 Discussions will follow on sharing the cost, using another article, etc.

 I have created an Internet page for my class to use.
 Why don't I just use it instead of Reserve?

 You can.
 Personal Internet pages offer the greatest amount of control over your class readings.
 Remember, however, you are responsible for correct use of copyrighted material.